NCAA Basketball Tournament Fast Facts

 2026 NCAA Men’s and Women’s Finals

-April 6, 2026 – Men’s Finals – The national championship game is scheduled to take place in Indianapolis, Indiana.
+April 6, 2026 – Men’s Finals – The Michigan Wolverines defeat the UConn Huskies 69-63 in the national championship game in Indianapolis, Indiana, to earn their first championship in men’s basketball since 1989.

-April 5, 2026 – Women’s Finals – The national championship game is scheduled to take place in Phoenix, Arizona.
+April 5, 2026 – Women’s Finals – The UCLA Bruins defeat the South Carolina Gamecocks 79-51 in the national championship game in Phoenix, to win their first women’s title in program history.

 2025 NCAA Men’s and Women’s Finals